- What Is Lutein?

 Lutein ester boosts the macular pigment density in the retina and increases lutein concentration in the blood.
 It can quench the free radicals in the body with proper intake and keep the eyes in great shape.

-That’s exactly why dietary lutein has numerous benefits to offer.
+That’s exactly why dietary lutein has numerous benefits to offer for your eyes.
 This pigment found in dark green leafy vegetables and other foods can prevent heart disease, clogging, and more.

-Lutein Benefits – What Does Research Have to Say?
+Lutein Benefits for your Eyes – What Does Research Have to Say?

 A mountain of research can support lutein’s beneficial properties, particularly on ocular health.
 Lutein can prevent and ameliorate AMD, which is the primary cause of vision impairment and blindness.